rmauger/mORS/README.md

 ## Known bugs:

 ## Planned features/fixes:
+  * TODO: #42 Version for MS Edge (should be easier than Firefox was)?
   * TODO: #40 Resolve handling of additional styles not yet on custom sheet.
   * TODO: #39 Update and synthesize error handling, logging issues to console and popup messaging to user